Zcissors/Steam-Scripts/README.md

 # Steam-Scripts
-A collection of scripts to make the little things less tedious
+A collection of scripts for fun and experimentation.